datapartnership/datapartnership.github.io/content/updates/2025-highlights-driving-data-for-development/index.md

 - Leveraging the Twitter (now X) API, the Smart and Safe Kenya Transport (smarTTrans) team at the World Bank translated crowdsourced crash reports from @Ma3Route into structured data on crashes for Nairobi.
 [Read more here.](https://datapartnership.org/updates/leveraging-social-media-data-to-map-road-traffic-crashes/)

-## Looking Ahead
-As we approach 2026, we are excited to continue delivering on our new strategic goals.
-We are excited to advance the new Global Generative AI Index, and help governments unlock siloed underrepresented language media content for training AI models.
-We will continue to expand our outreach, strengthen existing partnerships, and foster new collaborations that will be essential to our journey ahead.

-We are grateful for the continued enthusiasm for the Partnership and the remarkable work of our partners and the data community and cannot wait to see what you do next!

-Thank you again for being an integral part of this remarkable 2025 journey.